nuuuwan/lk_law/data/doc/bills/2024-02-21-twenty-second-amendment-to-the-c-dd10dd9e/README.summary.md

-# 📄  Twenty Second Amendment to the Constitution - Bill

-Bill published on **2024-02-21**.

 - Bill to amend the Constitution of the Democratic Socialist Republic of Sri Lanka.
 - Presented by Hon.
 Udaya Gammanpila, M.P. for Colombo District on February 21, 2024.
 - Published in the Gazette on February 13, 2024 (Bill No. 243).